blasd/import-export/README.md

+# Fork to make compatible with Java6, POJO with parent classes and getters/setters instead of field, plus fix of RMI issues

 # Introduction

 The Import/Export tool was created as a collaborative effort between GigaSpaces Professional Services and GigaSpaces Support to facilitate reliable and efficient snapshots of data in a XAP datagrid.